cake-build/website/input/docs/writing-builds/tasks/criteria.md

 RedirectFrom: docs/fundamentals/criteria
 ---

-# Cake script runner
+# Cake .NET Tool

-When using [Cake .NET Tool], [Cake runner for .NET Framework] or [Cake runner for .NET Core] you can control and influence the flow of the build script execution by providing criteria.
+When using [Cake .NET Tool] you can control and influence the flow of the build script execution by providing criteria.
 This is a predicate that has to be fulfilled for the task to execute.
 The criteria does not affect however succeeding task will be executed.

 ```csharp
 Task("A")